siouan/frontend-gradle-plugin/README.md

 ## Usage guidelines

-### How to assemble a frontend and a Java backend in a single artifact?
+### How to assemble a frontend and a Java backend into a single artifact?

 If you plan to serve your frontend with a Java backend (e.g. a [Spring Boot][spring-boot] application), you will probably use other Gradle plugins, such as the [Gradle Java plugin][gradle-java-plugin], the